claire-np/ML-insurance-premium-prediction/README.md

 - *How much could we further reduce costs by offering 5% off for every 2-point drop in BMI?*

 Answering these questions would elevate the project from a predictive model to a strategic decision-support tool — one that aligns customer wellness incentives with long-term cost reduction and healthier portfolios.

+**Source Acknowledgment**

+This repository builds upon the [Machine Learning: Regression Capstone (Coursera)](https://www.coursera.org/learn/machine-learning-projects), with original datasets and project framework utilized under Coursera’s Educational Use Policy.

+I took full ownership of advancing this project from a course-level exercise to a **production-grade regression analysis** focused on **statistical validity** and **business applicability**.
+Key contributions include:
+- Reframing the modeling pipeline to address real-world data distribution issues.
+- Applying a logarithmic transformation to the target variable `charges` to correct skewness and satisfy regression assumptions.
+- Designing and implementing a robust evaluation framework with extended metrics (R², MAE, RMSE) for deeper model diagnostics.
+- Interpreting results through the perspective of **budgeting, cost control, and risk management**, aligning statistical insights with business decision-making.

+> *This repository reflects an independently led, methodologically enhanced version of the original Coursera project, maintained solely for educational and portfolio demonstration purposes.*